caelia/civet/README.md

 - **name** [required]

 - **type** [optional, default=auto] The value may be any known datatype, where *known* includes the built-in types and any types defined in the processing application.
-A value of *auto* means that the type will be `node-set` if this element contains any markup, otherwise `string`.
+A value of *auto* means that the type will be `node-set` if this element contains any markup from the target vocabulary, otherwise `string`.

 - **value** [optional] This attribute may be used instead of child nodes to specify the value, if the value consists of a single text node.